 The portfolio should be a collection of artifacts accompanied by self-reflections that not only help the learner to understand and extend learning, but also invite the reader of the portfolio to gain insights about the learner.
 Please refer to the Portfolio Manual for appropriate procedures to follow in preparation of the portfolio.
-Students must register for 6010 (Professional Portfolio) during the semester in which they will present their portfolio to the Educator Preparation Board.
-The Educator Preparation Board is a group of experienced and widely successful educators from Dallas Baptist University and the metroplex.
-Practicing teachers, administrators, consultants, superintendents, guidance directors, personnel directors, and Educational Region Service Center personnel as well as DBU professors and administrators volunteer their time for this highly selective process.
+Students must register for the Professional Portfolio course as prescribed in their degree plan during the semester in which they will present their portfolio to the Educator Preparation Board.
+The Educator Preparation Board is a group of experienced and widely successful educators from Dallas Baptist University and the Metroplex.
+Practicing teachers, administrators, consultants, superintendents, guidance directors, personnel directors, and Educational Region Service Center personnel as well as DBU professors and administrations volunteer their time for this highly selective process.
 The Educator Preparation Board serves as the College of Education Graduate Programs advisory board and meets three times a year to assess graduate students' professional portfolios.